tinafang-1207/ca_set_gillnet_bycatch/README.md

-# Bycatch in the CA set gillnet fishery
+# Bycatch in the California set gillnet fishery

 This is the Github repository for the following paper in progress: